Best Life Simulation Games 2025

 One of this year’s indie sleeper hits is Cozy Grove, a 2D life sim that sees you camping on an ever-changing island haunted by friendly ghosts.

-As a Spirit Scout, you’re tasking with exploring the island’s forest each day, searching for hidden secrets, fishing, and completing favors for the local spirits.
+As a Spirit Scout, you’re tasking with exploring the island’s lush forest each day, searching for hidden secrets, fishing, and completing favors for the local spirits.

 You play as a bouncer assigned to man the doors of pubs, clubs, festivals, and parties throughout the UK, where you’ll check IDs, manage guest lists and prevent partygoers from becoming unruly.